yieldprotocol/docs-v2/users/readme.md

 At the core of Yield are user-owned vaults representing a collateralized debt position.
 Each vault is associated with single collateral and debt in a single series.

 A series represents a single borrowable asset with a defined maturity date.
 Each series corresponds to a single ERC-20 fyToken.
-For example, Alice may own a vault with ETH collateral and debt in the USDC0925 series.
-The USDC0925 series represents an obligation to repay USDC on September 25th, 2021.
+For example, Alice may own a vault with ETH collateral and debt in the September 25th, 2021 USDC series which represents an obligation to repay USDC on that date.